Welcome to my complete guide to WooCommerce Subscriptions.

 2. Subscribe for Discounts

-This special plan allows the customers to subscribe for getting various household items.
-In exchange, they will enjoy additional benefits on other items while shopping from Amazon.
+This special plan allows customers to subscribe to getting various household items.
+In exchange, they can enjoy additional benefits on other items while shopping from Amazon.

 3. Subscription Boxes